Dyess Air Force Base, United States of America

 In addition, the base features a 13,500ft runway surfaced with asphalt to accommodate B-47 and KC-97 aircraft.
 It also boasts two asphalt surfaced 3,500ft runways.

-Lockheed Martin will deliver 28 C-130Js to Dyess Air Force base between 2010 and 2013.
-The new aircraft will replace the ageing C-130H1s fleet at the base.
+Lockheed Martin delivered 28 C-130Js to Dyess Air Force base between 2010 and 2013.
+The new aircraft replaced the ageing C-130H1s fleet at the base.
 Deliveries began in April 2010 and eight C-130Js were delivered by September 2011.
+The final and 28th aircraft was delivered in July 2013.

-The aircraft will be deployed in airlift, humanitarian, disaster relief and aero medical evacuation missions.
+The aircraft is deployed in airlift, humanitarian, disaster relief and aero medical evacuation missions.

 Facilities offered at the base include training, temporary lodging, accommodation, education, child care, medical care and recreation facilities.